 Before your new tenant can sign, though, you need to learn how to make a lease.
-Think of a lease as a way to protect yourself and your property in case something goes wrong.
+Think of a lease as a way to protect yourself and your rental property in case something goes wrong.
 A lease can also protect the tenant, as it spells out their rights and what is expected of each party.

 Lease laws can differ from state to state.
-If your property is located in Pennsylvania, here's what you need to know to put together a lease that is in alignment with the PA lease agreement laws.
+If your property is located in Pennsylvania, here's what you need to know to put together a lease that is in alignment with the PA rental lease agreement laws.

 A lease is a contract between two parties that defines the conditions and terms under which a tenant will inhabit a property owned by a landlord.
 A lease can be a written or oral agreement.
 In Pennsylvania, leases for terms of more than three years need to be written.
 A lease for a term of fewer than three years can be made orally.